swiftlang/swift-evolution/proposals/NNNN-atomics.md

 counter.checkedIncrement(by: 1, ordering: .relaxed)
 ```

-If for whatever reason the Swift compiler isn't able (or willing) to inline the `checkedIncrement` call, then the value of `ordering` won't be known at compile time to the body of the function, so even though `compileExchange` will still get inlined, its switch statement won't be eliminated.
+If for whatever reason the Swift compiler isn't able (or willing) to inline the `checkedIncrement` call, then the value of `ordering` won't be known at compile time to the body of the function, so even though `compareExchange` will still get inlined, its switch statement won't be eliminated.
 This leads to a potentially significant performance regression that could interfere with the scalability of the operation.

 To prevent these issues, we are adding a special type checking phase that artificially constrains the memory ordering arguments of all atomic operations to compile-time constants.
 Any attempt to pass a dynamic ordering value (such as in the `compareExchange` call above) will result in a compile-time error.